kristiannissen/asset-management/README.md

 Asset Management System

 ### Use Case
-I regurlarly purchase various hardware for my coworkers and need a way to store the information about it that I may later need in case of a claim or need for support as well as renewing and keep updated.
+I regurlarly purchase various types of hardware for my coworkers and need a way to store the information about it that I may later need in case of a claim or need for support as well as renewing and keep updated.

 ## Define Asset/Structs
 ```